dcreutz/SQM-Visualizer/README.md

 When working with large datasets, and most especially when resizing images, this script should be used prior to the first browser call to the backend.

-Note that this script must be run as the same server user as the web server runs as, or after running it, the cache must be manually set to be writeable by the web user.
+Note that this script must be run as the same server user as the web server runs as, or after running it, the cache (the cache directory and all files inside it) must be manually set to be writeable by the web user.

 Optionally, a cron job can be configured to periodically update the cache using a cron.d file (or crontab entry) similar to